aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/htmlsaveoptions/_index.md

 ```

 Indicates whether exports sheet's row and column headings when saving to HTML files.

+**Remarks**

 NOTE: This member is now obsolete.
 Instead, please use HtmlSaveOptions.ExportRowColumnHeadings property.
 This property will be removed 12 months later since June 2022.
 Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 boolean